LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 A counter with zero tags utilized `~80GiB` of memory, mostly for the construction of `Meter$Id`.
 When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of `Tags` and `Tag[]`.
 These superfluous objects are short-lived so they won't cause out-of-memory errors, but their existence may trigger the GC excessively, taking up resources and hindering the application's performance.
 In the tests where metrics weren't cached, the GC was invoked hundreds of times, in a rather short period of time.
 Surprisingly, the GC was never invoked in tests that cached their metrics.
-This test is not indicative of how an application runs in the real world, but it does exemplify the level of waste introduced when performance is not considered!
+This test isn't indicative of how an application runs in the real world, but it does exemplify the level of waste introduced when performance isn't considered!

 ### Performance testing with JMH
 The single threaded [benchmarks](https://github.com/LajosPolya/JMH-Test/blob/main/src/main/java/com/github/lajospolya/MicrometerCounterBenchmark.java) are broken down into two categories; "tagless" and "tagged".
 Tagless counters are the simplest example of a counter; `meterRegistry.counter("counter")`.
 Tagged counters contain at least one tag; `meterRegistry.counter("counter", "tag_key", "tag_value")`.
 The reason the tagged benchmarks are many orders of magnitude slower than the untagged is because in order to randomly test counters with many different tags, I had to run the benchmark in a loop.
 So each tagged benchmark is really testing 1,000,000 iterations, while the untagged benchmarks only increment one counter.
-The results of the two types of tests should not be compared.
+The results of the two types of tests shouldn't be compared.

 | Benchmark                                                                        | Mode | Cnt |         Score |          Error | Units |
 |----------------------------------------------------------------------------------|------|-----|--------------:|---------------:|-------|